 The Paso del Norte Health Foundation partnered with the Institute for Healthy Living to provide funding and coordination for the trail project.
 The Health Foundation previously partnered with Sites Southwest and Alta Planning & Design to develop the conceptual master plan.

-The Health Foundation hired Creosote Collaborative to establish a Trail Advisory Committee that will oversee the administration and operation of the Paso del Norte Trail.
+The Health Foundation hired Quantum Engineering Consultants (formerly Creosote Collaborative) to establish a Trail Advisory Committee that will oversee the administration and operation of the Paso del Norte Trail.
 The Trail Advisory Committee is chaired by the former TxDOT Chairman Ted Houghton and includes members from both the public and private sectors.

 The Paso del Norte Trail has been approved and formally supported by El Paso County, City of El Paso, City of Socorro, City of San Elizario, Village of Vinton, the Camino Real Regional Mobility Authority, and El Paso Metropolitan Planning Organization, El Paso Zoo, El Paso Zoological Society, the Medical Center for the Americas Foundation, Texas Tech University, Housing Authority of the City of El Paso, National Park Service, and several Neighborhood Associations.

 There are currently 20 miles constructed along the main alignment.
 These completed segments of the trail include: